RickWillcox/butter/README.md

 butter

-You do not have permission to use this project in any form without written permission from the repo owner.
+You do not have permission to use anything inside this repo in any form without written permission from the repo owner.